 3.8) Add a second tunable laser source and polarization controller to the setup and combine the optical outputs from both lasers with a 1 x 2 fiber combiner.

-3.9) Add a series of fiber-based notch filters (enough of them achieve ~120 dB of attenuation) immediately before the chip.
+3.9) Add a series of fiber-based notch filters (enough of them to achieve ~120 dB of attenuation) immediately before the chip.

 Note: The filters allow both pump wavelengths to pass but reject the bi-photon wavelength.
 They help to remove excess noise (i.e., broadband Raman scattering in the optical fiber) before coupling to the chip.
 The filter spectrum is shown in Figure 1B.